netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 The defined sets are reusable definitions across several ACLs.
 Each category is modelled in YANG as a list of parameters related to the class it represents.
 The following sets can be considered:

--  Prefix sets: Used to create lists of IPv4 or IPv6 prefixes.
+-  Prefix sets:
+: Used to create lists of IPv4 or IPv6 prefixes.

--  Protocol sets: Used to create a list of protocols.
+-  Protocol sets:
+: Used to create a list of protocols.

--  Port number sets: Used to create lists of TCP or UDP port values (or any other transport protocol that makes uses of port numbers).
+-  Port number sets:
+:  Used to create lists of TCP or UDP port values
+      (or any other transport protocol that makes uses of port numbers).
       The identity of the protocols is identified by the protocol set, if present.
 Otherwise, a set applies to any protocol.

--  ICMP sets: Uses to create lists of ICMP-based filters.
+-  ICMP sets:
+: Uses to create lists of ICMP-based filters.
 This applies only when the protocol is set to ICMP or ICMPv6.

-Aliases may also be considered to manage resources that are identified by a combination of various parameters (e.g., prefix, protocol, port number, or FQDN).
+Aliases may also be considered to manage resources that are identified by a combination of various parameters (e.g., prefix, protocol, port number, FQDN, or VLAN IDs).
 Note that some aliases can be provided by decomposing them into separate sets.

 ## Bind ACLs to Devices, Not Only Interfaces